 They’ve even created terms for it: Mass-tige.
 Prestige for the masses.
 Genius, right?

 And it’s working!
 We’ve swapped the pursuit of more, for the pursuit of better.

 Not because we need it, of course.
 At this point, we don’t need a damn thing.
-It’s just another bag of sugar-loaded cookies in a new flavour.
+It’s just another bag cookies in a new flavour.
 But these are even more addictive than the last.